Paying off student loans without sacrificing your long-term financial health.

 Strategies for keeping college affordable.

 You don’t need us to tell you how the cost of getting a college education has gone through the roof.
-According to the College Board's “Trends in Higher Education” report, the average tuition and fees totaled $25,620 and $34,740 at public and private four-year institutions, respectively, for the 2017-2018 academic year.1
+According to the latest College Board’s “Trends in Higher Education” report, the average tuition and fees totaled $27,020 and $37,650 at public out-of-state and private four-year institutions, respectively, for the 2020-2021 academic year.1

 For many, that has meant they’ve had to borrow money for the education they want.
-About two-thirds of bachelor’s degree recipients borrow money to attend college, either from the government or from private lenders.2 And, the debt numbers are staggering.
-The Federal Reserve Bank of New York reported student loan debt at $1.34 trillion where the share of loans delinquent 90 days or more rose to 11.2%.
-Additionally, delinquency rates for mortgage and auto debt increased modestly whereas credit card debt delinquencies up ticked notably.3
+69% of bachelor’s degree recipients borrow money to attend college, either from the government or from private lenders.2 And, the debt numbers are staggering.
+The Federal Reserve Bank of New York reported student loan debt at $1.55 trillion.3

 COLLEGE EDUCATION: A GREAT LONG-TERM INVESTMENT.